ypwhs/reviewer/readme.md

 ### Possible enhancements (feel free to pull requests these or anything else you find useful and we will discuss it)

-* Switch data refresh to direct link once Udacity adds CORs headers to avoid the middleman.
+* Switch data refresh to direct link once Udacity adds CORs headers to avoid the middleman. (this is now automatic and will happen naturally if the headers are added.)
 * Use of D3 for graph of earnings or other interesting data.

 -Dallas Frank